runtimeverification/beacon-chain-verification/dynamic/dynamic-abstract-beacon-chain.md

 This model is designed for the safety and liveness proofs of the Beacon chain finality mechanism.
 It abstracts aways certain unnecessary details of the system, including the cached history mechanism for the space efficiency, validation of cryptographic data (public keys, signatures, commitments, etc.), and the committee assignment mechanism.

-The reward and penalty mechanism is not yet modeled here.

 ## Data Types

 The data types used in this model are defiend [here](dynamic-abstract-beacon-chain-syntax.md).